We all know we need probiotics, but are you getting enough prebiotics? Find out how prebiotics improve your health and how to get more of them!

 3. To promote bowel regularity

-Prebiotics can be of great help if you suffer from constipation.
+Prebiotics can be of great help if you suffer from constipation or diarrhea.
 By favoring the growth of friendly bacteria and through fermentation, prebiotics can help keeping your bowel movements regular.

 4. To help prevent leaky gut